How to build a proactive privacy program product teams adopt

 Why do privacy programs fail?

-Privacy programs most often fail on adoption rather than on substance.
+Privacy programs most often fail due to lack of adoption rather than substantive deficiencies.
 When a program is designed in isolation and imposed on teams through unfamiliar tools and processes, people treat it as overhead and work around it.
-The policy can be sound, but if the people building product do not use it, the program does not function.
+The policy can be sound, but if the people building products do not use it, the program does not function.

 How do you get product teams to adopt a privacy program?